y-xu22/ASRogue/README.md

 https://data.ris.ripe.net/rrc00/2024.09/bview.20240930.0000.gz
 http://archive.routeviews.org/route-views2/bgpdata/2024.09/RIBS/rib.20240930.0000.bz2

-	- Due to Zenodo's storage limitations, the RIB snapshots from RouteViews and RIPE RIS are not included directly
+	- Due to Zenodo's storage limitations, only a subset of the RIB snapshots from RouteViews and RIPE RIS is included directly.

 ## Requirements
 - System and hardware requirements: No specific requirements